Esri/calcite-design-system/src/components/calcite-alert/readme.md

 # calcite-alert

 Single alert for toast notifications.
-These will be shown docked to the bottom of the screen and centered.
-If you may have multiple alerts, it's recommended you use the [calcite-alerts](../calcite-alerts/) component as it can manage several alerts at a time with a queue.
+To position the alert correctly and manage multiple alerts, it's recommended you wrap the alert inside the [calcite-alerts](../calcite-alerts/) component.

-The alert comonent relies on three named slots (title, message, and link) to supply your content:
+The alert component relies on three named slots (title, message, and link) to supply your content:

 ```html
 <calcite-alert>